anoopmb/dms/seeddms-6.0.33/doc/README.Install.md

-SeedDMS Installation Instructions
+SolutionDMS Installation Instructions
 ==================================

 REQUIREMENTS
 ============

-SeedDMS is a web-based application written in PHP.
+SolutionDMS is a web-based application written in PHP.
 It uses MySQL, SQLite3 or PostgreSQL to manage the documents that were uploaded into the application.
 Be aware that PostgreSQL is not very well tested.

 Make sure you have PHP >= 8.2 and MySQL 5 or higher installed.
-SeedDMS will work with PHP running in CGI-mode as well as running as a module under apache.
+SolutionDMS will work with PHP running in CGI-mode as well as running as a module under apache.